-SCBX Group faces strategic risk from the intense competition and changing landscape of the financial services industry, which requires the Group to venture into new technologies, business models and markets.
+SCBX Group faces strategic risk arising from the intense competition and evolving landscape of the financial services industry, which requires the Group to venture into new technologies, business models and markets.
 SCBX makes strategic investments funded by dividends from Siam Commercial Bank and debt leverage.
-The Company also seeks to invest in regional businesses that offer nearterm earnings and synergy.
+The Company also seeks to invest in regional businesses that offer near-term earnings and synergy.
 In addition, it undertakes venture investments in companies involved in new growth areas with potential for high long-term returns, including financial technology, digital asset businesses, climate tech, data analytics and cybersecurity.
-Moreover, SCBX will monitor the performance of our portfolio companies closely to ensure that there is no major surprise in their operating results so that our funding plans can be managed on a timely basis.
-SCBX also intends to maintain a resilient and strong balance sheet with an investment-grade credit rating so that we can readily access the debt market.